 SSBTN 1.
 Alabama Militia Coat Button.

-AB 7A, 21 mm.
-Rare to find non excavated.
+AB 7A, 22 mm.
+Rare to find non excavated with this much gold plate and detail.
 This gemstone is flawless.
 A real beauty.
 Manufactured by Casimir Rouyer of New Orleans.

 AB 7B, 22mm.
 Rare button with no ground action and plenty of gold.
 This is a choice Alabama local.
 Dug west of Savannah, GA.

 SSBTN 4.
 Dug Alabama Militia Kepi/Cuff Button.

 AB 1 As2,15mm.
 Perfect and absolutely loaded with gold.
 Dug by Brant Arnold in an Alabama Troops Camp near Corinth, MS.

 SSBTN 5.
 Dug Alabama Militia Coat Button.